Asthma in children and adolescents

 Medications for asthma fall into two categories:

 - Rescue (Quick-Relief) Medications.
 Medications that open the airways (bronchodilators or inhalers) are used to quickly relieve any moderate or severe asthma attack.
-These drugs are usually short-acting beta-adrenergic agonists (beta2-agonists).
-Other drugs used in special cases include corticosteroids taken by mouth and anticholinergic drugs.
-Beta2-agonists and anticholinergics do not have any effect on the disease process itself.
+These drugs are usually short-acting beta-adrenergic agonists (beta2-agonists) taken through an inhaler.
+Beta2-agonists and other rescue medications do not have any effect on the disease process itself.
 They are useful only for treating symptoms.
-Frequent need for these medications indicates that the asthma is not well-controlled overall.
+Frequent need for these medications indicates that the asthma is not well-controlled.

 - Long-Term Control (Maintenance) Medications.
-Long-term control medications are essential to minimize long-term damage of the inflammatory response, to reduce the risk of serious exacerbations, and to enhance the overall function and well-being of patients with asthma.
+Long-term control medications focus on controlling the damaging inflammatory response associated with asthma and not simply treating symptoms.
 For children over age 5 with moderate-to-severe persistent asthma, doctors recommend inhaled corticosteroids, with the addition of long-acting beta2-agonists if necessary.

 The goal of asthma therapy is to maximize long-term control of the illness with medications and other treatment approaches, thereby minimizing the frequency of asthma symptoms and asthma attacks.
 Parents can greatly reduce the frequency and severity of their children's asthma attacks by understanding the difference between coping with asthma attacks and controlling the disease over time.

 Unfortunately, many patients do not understand the difference between medications that provide rapid, short-term relief and those that are used for long-term symptom control.
-Many patients with moderate or severe asthma overuse their short-term medications and underuse their corticosteroid medications.
-The overuse of bronchodilators can have serious consequences; not using steroids can lead to permanent lung damage.
+It is important not to overuse short-term rescue medications or underuse long-term control corticosteroid medications.

 These are the signs of well-controlled asthma: